Core Values

 1. Truth-Telling & Restorative Justice: We believe repair is impossible without truth.
 We name harm, listen deeply, and walk toward justice—not to punish, but to restore wholeness.

-2. Mutual Flourishing: We seek not domination but liberation for all.
-Mutual flourishing means rejecting hierarchies and co-creating spaces where everyone has what they need to thrive.
+2. Mutual Flourishing: We seek not domination but wholeness for all.
+Mutual flourishing entails rejecting hierarchies and co-creating spaces where everyone has access to what they need to thrive.

-5. Embodied Peacemaking: Our peace is not the absence of conflict—it is the presence of justice.
-It is not the quiet of fear or forced silence but the harmony of mutual flourishing.
-We reject the false peace of military might or performative unity.
-Instead, we practice a positive peace rooted in truth, repair, and community.
+4. Embodied Peacemaking: Our peace is not the absence of conflict—it is the presence of justice.
+We practice a positive peace rooted in truth, repair, and community.
 Peacemaking is not passive but embodied, brave, and rooted in love.

-6. Creativity & Sacred Imagination: We believe in the prophetic power of rest, the arts, imagination, and dreaming.
+5. Creativity & Sacred Imagination: We believe in the prophetic power of rest, the arts, imagination, and dreaming.
 Our work is not only administrative—it is liminal.
 We make room for wonder, play, beauty, and mystery.
+We invite others into sacred rest, embodied wisdom, interconnectedness, restorative justice, and wholeness.